razavioo/any-audio-finder/README.md

-# Any Audio Finder
+# Introduction

-This project is a server-side application for finding music using APIs.
-It is built using the Ktor framework and utilizes the Exposed library for database handling, Kotlin Coroutines for asynchronous programming,
-Jsoup for parsing and manipulating HTML and XML documents, and Koin for dependency injection.
+Any Audio Finder is a web app that allows users to search for and download audio files from the internet.
+It uses a combination of web scraping and search engine APIs to locate audio files online, and stores them in a database for easy access from any device.

 ## Technology